sconde01/phase-3-sinatra-react-project/README.md

 # Phase 3 Project at Flatiron School

 This is a project that I completed while attending Flatiron School as a Software Engineer student.
+My idea for this project was to create a Goal and Task Tracker--where one can create a goal and then create tasks for that goal.

 ## Learning Goal for this project: